hold11/CDIO_del3/README.md

 ## Teamlead

-For this project, XXX is teamlead, meaning that XXX is the only team member accepting / rejecting pull-requests.
+For this project, Anders is teamlead, meaning that Anders is the only team member accepting / rejecting pull-requests.

 ## License